gristlabs/grist-help/help/teams.md

 Understanding Personal Sites
 -------------------------------
 Sites that begin with the "@" symbol are personal sites, free to use for up to 10 docs.
 All Grist accounts have a personal site.
 Documents shared with you will go to your personal site and not count against the 10 document limit.
 Each document in a personal site may be [shared](sharing.md) with up to 2 people for free.
-The personal site itself cannot be shared, its name is your name, the subdomain cannot be edited, and personal sites do not have workspaces.
+The personal site itself cannot be shared, and does not support workspaces.
+It is named using your name, and is always available at https://docs.getgrist.com.

 ![team-sharing-personal-name](images/team-sharing/team-sharing-personal-name.png)
 *a personal site*